-- Many blogs, benign and genuine right now, may have a spammy payload applied later.
+- Many blogs, apparently benign and genuine right now, may have a spammy payload applied later.

-- Many spammers will enjoy the ability to argue, later, how they may have been mislead by inaccurate advice - with the possibility of forcing a reversal of their confirmed status.
+- Many spammers would enjoy the ability to argue, later, how they may have been mislead by inaccurate advice - with the possibility of forcing a reversal of their confirmed status.

 Focus on developing your blog - and don't waste time asking for services that cannot be provided.
 And use some common sense techniques, to reduce the risk of spam classification.